Berkshire Hills Bancorp, Inc. to Post FY2020 Earnings of $2.52 Per Share, Piper Sandler Forecasts (NYSE:BHLB)

 Receive News & Ratings Via Email - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings with MarketBeat.com's FREE daily email newsletter.

-Berkshire Hills Bancorp, Inc. (NYSE:BHLB) – Stock analysts at Piper Sandler decreased their FY2020 earnings estimates for shares of Berkshire Hills Bancorp in a research report issued to clients and investors on Tuesday, January 28th.
-Piper Sandler analyst M. Fitzgibbon now forecasts that the savings and loans company will post earnings of $2.52 per share for the year, down from their prior estimate of $2.66.
+Berkshire Hills Bancorp, Inc. (NYSE:BHLB) – Equities researchers at Piper Sandler decreased their FY2020 earnings per share (EPS) estimates for shares of Berkshire Hills Bancorp in a report released on Tuesday, January 28th.
+Piper Sandler analyst M. Fitzgibbon now expects that the savings and loans company will earn $2.52 per share for the year, down from their prior estimate of $2.66.
 Piper Sandler also issued estimates for Berkshire Hills Bancorp’s Q1 2021 earnings at $0.66 EPS, Q2 2021 earnings at $0.67 EPS, Q3 2021 earnings at $0.69 EPS, Q4 2021 earnings at $0.69 EPS and FY2021 earnings at $2.69 EPS.

-A number of other brokerages have also commented on BHLB.
-ValuEngine lowered Berkshire Hills Bancorp from a “hold” rating to a “sell” rating in a research report on Friday, December 13th.
-Zacks Investment Research upgraded Berkshire Hills Bancorp from a “sell” rating to a “hold” rating in a research report on Tuesday, October 29th.
-One research analyst has rated the stock with a sell rating, four have issued a hold rating and one has issued a buy rating to the company.
-The company currently has an average rating of “Hold” and a consensus price target of $33.75.
+Other equities analysts have also issued reports about the company.
+ValuEngine lowered Berkshire Hills Bancorp from a “hold” rating to a “sell” rating in a research note on Friday, December 13th.
+Zacks Investment Research lowered Berkshire Hills Bancorp from a “hold” rating to a “sell” rating in a research note on Thursday.
+Two research analysts have rated the stock with a sell rating, three have issued a hold rating and one has assigned a buy rating to the stock.
+The company currently has an average rating of “Hold” and an average target price of $33.75.

-Berkshire Hills Bancorp (NYSE:BHLB) last announced its earnings results on Monday, January 27th.
-The savings and loans company reported $0.70 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.68 by $0.02.
-Berkshire Hills Bancorp had a return on equity of 7.68% and a net margin of 14.48%.
-The company had revenue of $114.70 million during the quarter, compared to analyst estimates of $115.50 million.
+Berkshire Hills Bancorp (NYSE:BHLB) last issued its quarterly earnings results on Monday, January 27th.
+The savings and loans company reported $0.70 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.68 by $0.02.
+Berkshire Hills Bancorp had a return on equity of 7.81% and a net margin of 16.42%.
+The firm had revenue of $114.70 million for the quarter, compared to analyst estimates of $115.50 million.

-A number of hedge funds have recently made changes to their positions in BHLB.
-BlackRock Inc. increased its position in Berkshire Hills Bancorp by 12.7% in the second quarter.
-BlackRock Inc. now owns 6,780,504 shares of the savings and loans company’s stock worth $212,841,000 after purchasing an additional 765,178 shares during the period.
-Vanguard Group Inc. increased its position in Berkshire Hills Bancorp by 10.6% in the second quarter.
-Vanguard Group Inc. now owns 4,697,688 shares of the savings and loans company’s stock worth $147,461,000 after purchasing an additional 448,443 shares during the period.
-Invesco Ltd. increased its position in Berkshire Hills Bancorp by 64.5% in the second quarter.
-Invesco Ltd. now owns 1,069,186 shares of the savings and loans company’s stock worth $33,562,000 after purchasing an additional 419,185 shares during the period.
-Millennium Management LLC increased its position in Berkshire Hills Bancorp by 638.6% in the third quarter.
-Millennium Management LLC now owns 455,932 shares of the savings and loans company’s stock worth $13,354,000 after purchasing an additional 394,199 shares during the period.
-Finally, Nuveen Asset Management LLC boosted its holdings in Berkshire Hills Bancorp by 40.9% during the second quarter.
-Nuveen Asset Management LLC now owns 1,171,347 shares of the savings and loans company’s stock worth $36,769,000 after buying an additional 340,284 shares during the last quarter.
-Hedge funds and other institutional investors own 72.75% of the company’s stock.
+Large investors have recently modified their holdings of the company.
+Zurcher Kantonalbank Zurich Cantonalbank raised its position in shares of Berkshire Hills Bancorp by 28.0% during the third quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 2,878 shares of the savings and loans company’s stock worth $84,000 after purchasing an additional 629 shares during the period.
+United Services Automobile Association acquired a new position in shares of Berkshire Hills Bancorp during the second quarter worth approximately $205,000.
+Magnus Financial Group LLC acquired a new position in shares of Berkshire Hills Bancorp during the fourth quarter worth approximately $214,000.
+Sciencast Management LP acquired a new position in shares of Berkshire Hills Bancorp during the third quarter worth approximately $216,000.
+Finally, Cubist Systematic Strategies LLC acquired a new position in shares of Berkshire Hills Bancorp during the second quarter worth approximately $224,000.
+72.75% of the stock is currently owned by institutional investors.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, February 28th.
-Investors of record on Monday, February 17th will be given a $0.24 dividend.
-This represents a $0.96 dividend on an annualized basis and a yield of 3.33%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, February 28th.
+Stockholders of record on Monday, February 17th will be given a dividend of $0.24 per share.
+This represents a $0.96 dividend on an annualized basis and a dividend yield of 3.30%.
 This is a positive change from Berkshire Hills Bancorp’s previous quarterly dividend of $0.23.
 The ex-dividend date is Thursday, February 13th.
-Berkshire Hills Bancorp’s dividend payout ratio (DPR) is presently 38.33%.
+Berkshire Hills Bancorp’s dividend payout ratio is presently 38.33%.

 About Berkshire Hills Bancorp